 - Negotiate with the insurance company in an attempt to settle; and

 - Take your case to trial if settlement talks stall.

-You should hire a medical malpractice attorney who is willing to take your case to trial.
+You should hire a medical malpractice attorney who is willing to take your medical malpractice case to trial.
 At Gerling Law, we try to obtain a maximum offer through settlement negotiations.
-However, when insurance companies won’t cooperate, we don’t hesitate to take them to trial.
+However, when insurance companies won’t cooperate, we won’t hesitate to take them to trial.

 Kentucky Statute of Limitations for Medical Malpractice

 In Kentucky, you have only a limited time to contact an attorney after your medical malpractice injury.
 The Kentucky statute of limitations bars medical malpractice claims filed more one year from the date you discovered (or reasonably should have discovered) your injury.
-Contact a medical malpractice attorney as soon as you realize that a healthcare provider harmed you.
+Contact our medical malpractice lawyers as soon as you realize that a healthcare provider harmed you.

 What Damages Need to Be Considered?

 A medical malpractice lawsuit attempts to make you whole by awarding monetary payment for the harm you suffered.
 The legal system cannot restore your physical health, so it tries to achieve fairness by ordering the defendant to pay for your injuries.

 You may have physical injuries as well as emotional and financial harm due to Kentucky medical malpractice.